gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

 3. `gardenlet`
     - Watches `Bastion` resource for own seed under api group `operations.gardener.cloud` in the garden cluster
     - Creates `Bastion` custom resource under api group `extensions.gardener.cloud/v1alpha1` in the seed cluster
+4. `GCM`:
+    - During reconcile of the `Bastion` resource:
+      - Creates SSH key pair in memory.
+Stores the secret key encrypted under `status.sshPrivateKey` using `spec.pgpPublicKey`.
+Stores the public key under `status.sshPublicKey`
+      - according to `spec.shootRef`, sets the `status.seedName`
+      - according to `spec.shootRef`, sets the `status.providerType`
-4. Gardener extension provider <infra> / Bastion Controller on Seed:
+5. Gardener extension provider <infra> / Bastion Controller on Seed:
     - With own `Bastion` Custom Resource Definition in the seed under the api group `extensions.gardener.cloud/v1alpha1`
     - Watches `Bastion` custom resources that are created by the `gardenlet` in the seed
     - Controller reads `cloudprovider` credentials from seed-shoot namespace